chipsalliance/Caliptra/Caliptra_WG_Technical_Charter.md

-Organizations who have joined the CHIPS Alliance and signed the CHIPS Alliance Participation Agreement and CHIPS Alliance Contributor License Agreement are eligible to nominate developer representatives to join the Workgroup TAC.
+Organizations who have joined the CHIPS Alliance and signed the CHIPS Alliance Participation Agreement and CHIPS Alliance Contributor License Agreement are eligible to nominate developer representatives to join the TAC; upon acceptance of an employee to the Workgroup TAC, an organization becomes a "Caliptra Participating Organization"

-At all times, a CHIPS Alliance member organization that meets the CLA requirement, and has had at least one employee accepted as a TAC member, should have one employee included in the TAC for each of the three classes of TAC
+At all times, a Caliptra Participating Organization should have one employee included in the TAC for each of the three classes of TAC members: RTL, Firmware, Voting.

-members: RTL, Firmware, Voting.
+Additionally, Volunteer Developers may join the TAC in their individual capacity based on active contribution to the Workgroup open source repositories, subject to a 2/3 approval vote by the existing Voting TAC Members, with 2/3 Voting TAC Members participating in the vote.
+Such TAC membership decisions will be based only on the technical quality of contributions made to an open source project with Chips Alliance.
+The metrics for assessing technical quality are determined by the TAC.

-Additionally, Volunteer Developers may join the TAC in their individual capacity based on active contribution to the Workgroup open source repositories, subject to a 2/3 approval vote by the existing Voting TAC members, with 2/3 Voting TAC members participating in the vote.
-Such TAC membership decisions will be based only on the technical quality of contributions made to the Workgroup open source project.
+This charter establishes a supermajority approval structure for Volunteer Developers seeking to join the TAC.
+Accordingly, to the extent a Volunteer Developer is deemed a Contributor as defined under the CHIPS Technical charter, the supermajority approval structure supersedes.

 All TAC technical discussions will be publicly accessible, either on public Workgroup open source repositories on GitHub, on publicly accessible mailing lists, or on calls that may be joined by any member of the public.

-Any member of the Workgroup TAC may resign by submitting a pull request to remove their name from the membership list document; the resignation will be considered effectively immediately upon submitting the pull request.
-The TAC may vote to remove a TAC member by a 2/3 vote of the Voting TAC members, with 2/3 Voting TAC members participating.
-A CHIPS Alliance member organization may remove its TAC member representative or replace its TAC member representative with an alternative employee representative at any time.
+Any member of the TAC may resign by submitting a pull request to remove their name from the membership list document; the resignation will be considered effectively immediately upon submitting the pull request.
+The TAC may vote to remove a TAC member by a 2/3 vote of the Voting TAC Members, with 2/3 Voting TAC Members participating.
+A Caliptra Participating Organization may remove its TAC member representative or replace its TAC member representative with an alternative employee representative at any time.

-The Workgroup TAC members will be listed by name or pseudonym and GitHub username in the [MAINTAINERS](MAINTAINERS.md) document within the Workgroup open source repository.
-Membership changes are reflected by pull requests against the Workgroup TAC membership list document.
+The TAC members will be listed by name, with pseudonym or GitHub username listed optionally, in the [MAINTAINERS](MAINTAINERS.md) document within the Workgroup open source repository.
+Membership changes are reflected by pull requests against the TAC membership list document.

 ### TAC Chair

-The TAC may elect a Chair on an annual basis based on a majority vote by the Voting TAC members.
+The TAC shall elect a Chair on an annual basis based on a majority vote by the Voting TAC Members.

 The TAC may determine the date of its annual Chair elections, with additional elections as needed if a Chair resigns or otherwise needs to be replaced.
 The